Is Traya a Scam or a Science-Backed Brand?

 “DIY helps you feel in control but that doesn’t mean it’s treating your actual condition.”

 That emotional comfort is real.
-Applying something gives you a sense of agency.
-But real hair loss is usually rooted in hormones, stress, thyroid imbalance, or nutritional deficiencies.
+But real hair loss is often tied to hormones, thyroid, stress, or nutrition not surface-level remedies.

 Ayurveda ≠ Herbal ≠ Scientifically Proven